pyenv/pyenv/README.md

 Like `git`, the `rbenv` command delegates to subcommands based on its first argument.
 The most common subcommands are:

-### rbenv global ###

-Sets the global version of Ruby to be used in all shells by writing the version name to the `~/.rbenv/version` file.
-This version can be overridden by an application-specific `.ruby-version` file, or by setting the `RBENV_VERSION` environment variable.

-    $ rbenv global 1.9.3-p327

-The special version name `system` tells rbenv to use the system Ruby (detected by searching your `$PATH`).

-When run without a version number, `rbenv global` reports the currently configured global version.

 ### rbenv local ###

 Sets a local application-specific Ruby version by writing the version name to a `.ruby-version` file in the current directory.
-This version overrides the global, and can be overridden itself by setting the `RBENV_VERSION` environment variable or with the `rbenv shell` command.
+This version overrides the global version, and can be overridden itself by setting the `RBENV_VERSION` environment variable or with the `rbenv shell` command.

-    $ rbenv local rbx-1.2.4
+    $ rbenv local 1.9.3-p327

 When run without a version number, `rbenv local` reports the currently configured local version.
 You can also unset the local version: